ESPN America: ESPN America HD

 On 1 March 2010, the Nordic Canal Digital launched an HD version of ESPN America.
 The channel launched in the UK on the Sky platform on 21 June 2010.
 It was launched in Portugal on ZON Multimédia's cable platform on 24 November 2010 and later on MEO (Portugal)'s cable platform on 15 July 2011.
 In Germany, the Channel started airing over the Sky Germany platform on 27 October 2010.
 In Italy, the HD channel was launched on 1 February 2012.

 Sale to BT Group and subsequent closure

 On 25 February 2013, BT Group agreed to acquire ESPN's UK and Ireland TV channels business, consisting of ESPN and ESPN America, the value of the deal was not disclosed, but BT is understood to have paid "low tens of millions".
 At midnight on 1 August 2013 the channel ceased its operations in all Europe, Middle East and Africa.

-In the UK and Ireland most contents were moved to the local version of ESPN (now known as BT Sport ESPN), whereas the non-North American content was added to the newly launched BT Sport.
+In the UK and Ireland most contents were moved to the local version of ESPN (later BT Sport ESPN; now known as TNT Sports 4), whereas the non-North American content was added to the newly launched BT Sport.
 Meanwhile, in Germany rights were sold to new channel Sport 1 US.
 Digital live and on-demand coverage of the majority of content from ESPN America is available on ESPN Player.